About

 Nigel Forrester, Editor-in-chief

 Nigel Forrester is the editor-in-chief.
-He is primarily responsible for setting the general direction of the magazine, and for copy editing.
+He is primarily responsible for setting the overall editorial direction, and for content editing.

 Scott Goetz, Deputy Editor

-Scott Goetz is the deputy editor.
-He is primarily responsible for commissioning articles, as well as for maintaining our social media presence.
+Scott Goetz is a deputy editor.
+He is primarily responsible for commissioning articles.

 Frequently Asked Questions